Tcl CFFI package (v2.0b1)

 EnumerationsTop, Main, Index

-Enumerations allow the use of symbolic constants in place of integral values passed as arguments to functions.
+Enumerations allow the use of symbolic constants in place of integral values passed as arguments to functions or on assignment to struct fields.
 Their primary purpose is similar to preprocessor #define constants and enum types in C. They are defined and otherwise managed through the cffi::enum command ensemble.
 The fragment below provides an example.

 cffi::enum define CMARK_OPTS {